brickj/trading-ai/00_provisional_patent.md

 ### Claim 1 (Independent - Combination Method)
 A computer-implemented method for preventing LLM hallucination in financial trading decisions through an integrated pipeline, comprising:
-(a) retrieving financial news through a hierarchical RAG system that applies specific weights of 3.0 for ticker-specific news, 1.5 for sector news, and 1.0 for general market news;
+(a) retrieving financial news through a hierarchical RAG system that applies weighted prioritization with ticker-specific news receiving higher weights than sector news, and sector news receiving higher weights than general market news;
 (b) validating LLM outputs against authoritative financial APIs through a real-time fact-checking pipeline that performs named entity recognition for ticker validation, real-time price/volume verification, earnings date validation, and news attribution verification;
 (c) adjusting sentiment confidence thresholds based on VIX volatility levels, sector performance correlation, historical accuracy weighting, and market regime detection;
-(d) running multiple LLM models simultaneously and detecting disagreement above 0.3 variance threshold, triggering human review for high disagreement and applying fallback rules for medium disagreement above 0.15 variance;
+(d) running multiple LLM models simultaneously and detecting disagreement above a configurable variance threshold, triggering human review for high disagreement and applying fallback rules for medium disagreement above a lower configurable variance threshold;
 (e) enforcing a structured JSON schema for trading decision outputs that includes sentiment score, confidence level, catalysts, risks, technical signals, fundamental metrics, recommendation, position size, stop loss, and take profit parameters; and
 (f) generating trading recommendations with risk management parameters based on the integrated pipeline output.

 ### Claim 2 (Dependent on Claim 1)
+The method of claim 1, wherein the hierarchical RAG system applies specific weights of 3.0 for ticker-specific news, 1.5 for sector news, and 1.0 for general market news.

+### Claim 3 (Dependent on Claim 1)
 The method of claim 1, wherein the hierarchical RAG system retrieves news from financial news APIs, market data APIs, and SEC filings, and applies weighted context injection to prioritize ticker-specific information.

-### Claim 3 (Dependent on Claim 1)
+### Claim 4 (Dependent on Claim 1)
 The method of claim 1, wherein the fact-checking pipeline cross-references LLM outputs against Yahoo Finance, Alpha Vantage, and SEC filing databases to validate financial metrics and prevent hallucination.

-### Claim 4 (Dependent on Claim 1)
+### Claim 5 (Dependent on Claim 1)
 The method of claim 1, wherein the market-adaptive calibration calculates adaptive thresholds using the formula: adaptive_threshold = base_threshold × volatility_factor × sector_factor × accuracy_factor × regime_factor.

-### Claim 5 (Dependent on Claim 1)
+### Claim 6 (Dependent on Claim 1)
 The method of claim 1, wherein the multi-model ensemble runs Ollama local model, OpenAI GPT, and DeepSeek model simultaneously, computes median sentiment with confidence intervals, and triggers human review for variance above 0.3.

+### Claim 7 (Dependent on Claim 1)
+The method of claim 1, wherein the configurable variance thresholds are set between 0.2 and 0.4 for high disagreement detection and between 0.1 and 0.2 for medium disagreement detection.

-### Claim 6 (Dependent on Claim 1)
+### Claim 8 (Dependent on Claim 1)
 The method of claim 1, wherein the structured JSON schema enforces validation of all output parameters and provides actionable trading parameters with risk management controls.

-### Claim 7 (Independent - System)
+### Claim 9 (Independent - System)
 A system for preventing LLM hallucination in financial trading decisions, comprising:
-(a) a hierarchical financial RAG retrieval engine that applies specific weights of 3.0/1.5/1.0 for ticker/sector/general news;
+(a) a hierarchical financial RAG retrieval engine that applies weighted prioritization with ticker-specific news receiving higher weights than sector news, and sector news receiving higher weights than general market news;
-(b) a real-time fact-checking pipeline with API validation against Yahoo Finance, Alpha Vantage, and SEC filings;
+(b) a real-time fact-checking pipeline with API validation against authoritative financial APIs;
 (c) a market-adaptive sentiment calibration engine that adjusts thresholds based on VIX volatility, sector performance, and historical accuracy;
-(d) a multi-model LLM ensemble with disagreement detection that triggers human review for variance above 0.3;
+(d) a multi-model LLM ensemble with disagreement detection that triggers human review for high disagreement and applies fallback rules for medium disagreement;
 (e) a structured output schema validator that enforces JSON format with trading parameters; and (f) a trading decision engine that generates actionable recommendations with risk management parameters.

-### Claim 8 (Independent - Computer-Readable Medium)
+### Claim 10 (Independent - Computer-Readable Medium)
 A computer-readable medium storing instructions that, when executed by a processor, cause the processor to perform the method of claim 1.

-### Claim 9 (Dependent on Claim 1)
+### Claim 11 (Dependent on Claim 1)
 The method of claim 1, wherein the hierarchical RAG system uses vector embeddings stored in a lightweight vector index (faiss or chromadb) and retrieves top-k relevant snippets for each symbol.

-### Claim 10 (Dependent on Claim 1)
+### Claim 12 (Dependent on Claim 1)
 The method of claim 1, wherein the fact-checking pipeline flags hallucination when ticker mentions are not found in context, price data is inconsistent, earnings dates mismatch, or news attribution is incorrect.

 ---